-- Applications that fall outside the technical parameters specified in Section I.E of the FOA - Applications that were already submitted to pending ARPA-E FOAs. - Applications that are not scientifically distinct from applications submitted to pending ARPA-E FOAs. - Applications for basic research aimed at discovery and fundamental knowledge generation. - Applications for large-scale demonstration projects of existing technologies.
+- Applications that fall outside the technical parameters specified in Section I.E of the FOA - Applications that were already submitted to pending ARPA-E FOAs. - Applications that are not scientifically distinct from applications submitted to pending ARPA-E FOAs. - Applications for basic research aimed at discovery and fundamental knowledge generation. - Applications for large-scale demonstration projects of existing technologies. - Applications for proposed technologies that represent incremental improvements to existing technologies. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates a law of thermodynamics). - Applications for proposed technologies that are not transformational, as described in Section I.A of the FOA and as illustrated in Figure 1 in Section I.A of the FOA. - Applications for proposed technologies that do not have the potential to become disruptive in nature, as described in Section I.A of the FOA.
+Technologies must be scalable such that they could be disruptive with sufficient technical progress (see Figure 1 in Section I.A of the FOA).

-- Applications for proposed technologies that represent incremental improvements to existing technologies. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates a law of thermodynamics). - Applications that do not address at least one of ARPA-E's Mission Areas (see Section I.A of the FOA). - Applications for proposed technologies that are not transformational, as described in Section I.A of the FOA and as illustrated in Figure 1 in Section I.A of the FOA. - Applications for proposed technologies that do not have the potential to become disruptive in nature, as described in Section I.A of the FOA.
-Technologies must be scalable such that they could be disruptive with sufficient technical progress (see Figure 1 in Section I.A of the FOA). - Applications that are not scientifically distinct from existing funded activities supported elsewhere, including within the Department of Energy. - Applications in Categories 1-4 that propose to work with maize, or other crops that don't have the following characteristics: - A demonstrated yield of >25 dry metric tons biomass/hectare/year on at least a one hectare plot in the continental United States, - o Existing infrastructure and grower expertise, - At least one published and annotated genome sequence. - Applications in Category 5 that propose to work with a crop other than energy sorghum.
+- Applications that are not scientifically distinct from existing funded activities supported elsewhere, including within the Department of Energy. - Applications in Categories 1-4 that propose to work with maize, or other crops that don't have the following characteristics: - A demonstrated yield of >25 dry metric tons biomass/hectare/year on at least a one hectare plot in the continental United States, - Existing infrastructure and grower expertise, - At least one published and annotated genome sequence. - Applications in Category 5 that propose to work with a crop other than energy sorghum.